christianbirchler-org/sdc-scissor/README.md

 </a>
 </div>

+## A Tool for Cost-effective Simulation-based Test Selection in Self-driving Cars Software
 SDC-Scissor is a tool that let you test self-driving cars more efficiently in simulation.
 It uses a machine-learning approach to select only relevant test scenarios so that the testing process is faster.
 Furthermore, the selected tests are diverse and try to challenge the car with corner cases.